Newcastle experience at the heart of your induction programme in 2020by Newcastle University

 And because our SU is passionate about making a difference to your student experience, you can discover how you can get involved and get to know the Sabbatical Officers dedicated to representing you.

 We want our induction programme to show you just how special Newcastle University is.
-To find out more about your student experience with us, check out our guide and supporting infographic to campus life in 2020.
+If you have specific questions about studying at Newcastle, refer to our FAQs hub.